 The next part of baking your gingerbread is, perhaps, the most delightful.
 You will measure out your flour, baking soda, baking powder, and spices.
 The spices smell so delicious, you will imagine being carried off to a far-away land.
 Cinnamon, cloves, and ginger make the perfect combination for this gingerbread cookie recipe.
 The recipe is heavy on the ginger, of course, but has just the right amount of cinnamon, and the cloves add that extra zing.

 You will notice that the recipe calls for only a very small amount of cloves.
 You are welcome to add a little more if you dare, but it will make it very spicy.
 Personally, I prefer it with only the 1/8 teaspoon.
 If you do not have a measuring spoon for 1/8 teaspoon, just use the 1/4 teaspoon measure and fill it only halfway.
-As you can see from my example below, it does not have to be perfect.

 Making Gingerbread Cookies with Children